learnedtim/RSCL/README.md

  that also works with Roblox's *DataStores*.
  This is a fully functioning alternative to JSON, and it uses 10-60% characters less.

+ For anything else than roblox datastores, I recommend using BSON or normal JSON instead.

  ```
     RSCL                                          JSON
    ⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯    ⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯